RI-SE/smirk/docs/System Requirements Specification.md

 ## 3.2 Safety Requirements Allocated to ML Component [E] <a name="ml_component_safety_reqts"></a>
 Based on a Hazard Analysis and Risk Assessment (HARA), two categories of hazards were identified.
 First, SMIRK might miss pedestrians and fail to commence emergency braking - we refer to this as a false negative.
 Second, SMIRK might commence emergency braking when it should not - we refer to this as a false positive.
 A summary of the HARA is presented below.

-- False negative: The severity of the hazard is very high (high risk of fatality).
+- **False negative**: The severity of the hazard is very high (high risk of fatality).
 Controllability is high since the driver can brake ego vehicle.
-- False positive: The severity of the hazard is high (can be fatal).
+- **False positive**: The severity of the hazard is high (can be fatal).
 Controllability is very low since the driver would have no chance to counteract the braking.

 To conclude, we refine SYS-SAF-REQ1 in the next section to specify requirements in relation to false negatives.
 Furthermore, the false positive hazard necessitates the introduction of SYS-ML-REQ2.